WebAssembly/design/MVP.md

    [other modules](MVP.md#code-loading-and-imports).
 As examples:
   * A WebAssembly shell might define a builtin `stdio` library with an export `puts`.
-  * In the browser, would be the WebIDL support mentioned in [future features](FutureFeatures.md).
+  * In the browser, the WebIDL support mentioned in [future features](FutureFeatures.md).
  * Where there is overlap between the browser and popular non-browser environments, a shared spec could be proposed, but this would be separate